Indian Corn Craft

 • Removable mounting putty – You should be able to find this at your local craft and hobby store.

-How to make this Corn Craft
+How To Make Indian Corn Craft

-Trace: Begin by tracing an oblong oval shape onto the green cardstock.
+Trace oblong oval shape onto the green cardstock.
 Cut it out and then use it to trace the same size oval onto the yellow cardstock.

-Cut: Cut out your yellow oval and set it aside.
+Cut out your yellow oval and set it aside.
 Take your previously cut green oval and fold in half lengthwise.
 Cut along the fold to evenly divide the oval.

-Glue: Your yellow oval is going to act as your corn, and your divided green oval will act as the corn husks!
+Your yellow oval is going to act as your corn, and your divided green oval will act as the corn husks!
 Apply glue onto the back of your corn oval and glue the two sides of the husk onto the corn.

-Create: Begin by using the hole punch to create a hole at the top of the corn to feed the pipe cleaners through later.
+Use the hole punch to create a hole at the top of the corn to feed the pipe cleaners through later.
 Add some mounting putty to the eraser end of a pencil.
 This will help you easily pick up each gemstone as you decorate if you don’t have a set of tweezers.

-Decorate: Apply glue to the front of the corn and press gemstones down into the glue in a random assorted pattern.
+Apply glue to the front of the corn and press gemstones down into the glue in a random assorted pattern.
 Once your Indian corn craft is covered in gemstones, feed a few pipe cleaners through the hole at the top to create a tassel.

 Allow to completely dry and then display your beautiful work!
-Another fun way to display, if you make a bunch, is to attach them to a long piece of ribbon and make a Thanksgiving garland!
+Another fun way to display, if you make a bunch, is to attach them to a long piece of ribbon and make a Thanksgiving garland.
 The possibilities with Indian Corn crafts are endless!

-Pro Tips!
+Pro Tips

 • Place a few dots of mounting putty on the back of your cardstock and press it down onto the craft paper on your workspace.
-This will help keep the corn from shifting as you glue gemstones on!
+This will help keep the corn from shifting as you glue gemstones on.

 • In order to save some time, pre-cut your corn and husks before starting the activity.

-• If there are quite a few kids participating, give them each their own little container or bowl of gemstones or to glue down.
+• If there are quite a few kids participating, give them each their own little container or bowl of gemstones to glue down.

 Three Indian Corn Fall Crafts on marble background